awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-websocket-api-integration-requests.md

 1. If you chose **Lambda Function**, do the following:

-   1. For **Lambda Region**, choose the region identifier that corresponds to the region where you created the Lambda function\.
+   1. For **Lambda Region**, choose the Region identifier that corresponds to the Region where you created the Lambda function\.
 For example, if you created the Lambda function in the US East \(N\.
-Virginia\) region, choose **us\-east\-1**\.
-For a list of region names and identifiers, see [AWS Lambda](https://docs.aws.amazon.com/general/latest/gr/rande.html#lambda_region) in the *Amazon Web Services General Reference*\.
+Virginia\) Region, choose **us\-east\-1**\.
+For a list of Region names and identifiers, see [AWS Lambda](https://docs.aws.amazon.com/general/latest/gr/rande.html#lambda_region) in the *Amazon Web Services General Reference*\.

-   1. For **Use Lambda Proxy integration**, choose the checkbox if you intend to use [Lambda proxy integration](set-up-lambda-proxy-integrations.md#api-gateway-create-api-as-simple-proxy) or [cross\-account Lambda proxy integration](apigateway-cross-account-lambda-integrations.md)\.
+   1. For **Use Lambda Proxy integration**, choose the check box if you intend to use [Lambda proxy integration](set-up-lambda-proxy-integrations.md#api-gateway-create-api-as-simple-proxy) or [cross\-account Lambda proxy integration](apigateway-cross-account-lambda-integrations.md)\.

    1. For **Lambda Function**, specify the function in one of the following ways:
       + If your Lambda function is in the same account, start typing the function name and then choose the function from the dropdown list\.
 **Note**
 The function name can optionally include its alias or version specification, as in `HelloWorld`, `HelloWorld:1`, or `HelloWorld:alpha`\.
-      + If the function is in a different account, type the ARN for the function\.
+      + If the function is in a different account, enter the ARN for the function\.

    1. Choose **Invoke with caller credentials** if you want API Gateway to invoke your Lambda function using credentials received in the incoming request\.

-   1. For **Execution role**, type the ARN of the Lambda invocation role that enables API Gateway to invoke your Lambda functions\.
+   1. For **Execution role**, enter the ARN of the Lambda invocation role that enables API Gateway to invoke your Lambda functions\.

-   1. To use the default timeout value of 29 seconds, leave **Use Default Timeout** selection checked\.
-To set a custom timeout, uncheck the box, and enter a timeout value between `50` and `29000` milliseconds\.
+   1. To use the default timeout value of 29 seconds, leave **Use Default Timeout** check box selected\.
+To set a custom timeout, clear the check box, and enter a timeout value between `50` and `29000` milliseconds\.

    1. Choose **Save**\.